 - Members hired on or after July 1, 2016, fall under Tier Two benefits.
 Benefits are capped at 75% of final average compensation for all members.
-Members contribute 17% of gross compensation to the retirement plan.
-This is matched by the employer at 100%. - Tier One members (hired before July 1, 2016) contribute 16% of gross compensation to the retirement plan.
-This is matched by the employer at 100%.
+Members contribute 10% of gross compensation to the retirement plan.
+The employer contributes 24% of monthly compensation amount. - Tier One members (hired before July 1, 2016) contribute 1% of gross compensation to the retirement plan.
+The employer contributes 24% of monthly compensation amount.
 Tier One members do have the option to invest in the DROP (Deferred Retirement Option).